-Family of San Francisco Native Shot With Stolen SFPD Gun Files Claim Against San Francisco Police Department And SFPD Officer Marvin Cabuntala
+Family of San Francisco Native Shot With Stolen SFPD Gun Files Claim Against SFPD And SFPD Officer Marvin Cabuntala

 Gunman Murdered 23-Year-Old Abel Esquivel During Crime Spree With Firearm Robbed From Officer’s Vehicle